 This is because batteries have a limited energy storage capacity, which is more of an issue in cloudy weather or at night.
 We typically recommend not powering certain circuits that use a lot of power but are not essential because they will exhaust the batteries more quickly.
 For example, it might be more urgent to keep the refrigerator on to prevent food from spoiling than to power an electric water heater.
 Essential medical equipment might be more crucial than the air conditioner.
 Sump pumps can help prevent basements from flooding during intense storms.
 Many Maine homes are without heat during power outages, even though they would need little power to keep the propane or oil boiler or furnace running.

 Sundog Solar installs two main types of batteries: deep-cycle lead-acid and lithium-ion.
 Key features are the battery’s capacity, power ratings, warranty, required maintenance, and depth of discharge.

-The capacity measures how much energy the battery can hold, and is measured in kilowatt-hours.
+The capacity measures how much energy the battery can hold and is measured in kilowatt-hours.
 The power rating measures the amount of electricity a battery can supply at a given time.
 The depth of discharge relates to how much of its capacity can be drained relative to the total.
-To ensure battery longevity, don’t exceed the depth of discharge of the given battery (as specified by the manufacturer).
+To ensure product longevity, don’t exceed the depth of discharge of the battery (as specified by the manufacturer).

 Should I get batteries for my solar system?